Annotation Configuration

 @TableName("sys_user")public class User { @TableId private Long id;

-@TableField(whereStrategy = FieldStrategy.NOT_EMPTY) // Include in WHERE clause only when nickname is not empty private String nickname;
+@TableField(whereStrategy = FieldStrategy.NOT_EMPTY) // Only use nickname in WHERE clause when not empty private String nickname;

 private Integer age;